chrisgleissner/spring-batch-rest/README.md

 # spring-batch-rest

-REST API for Spring Batch
+REST API for Spring Batch based on Spring MVC.